perltidy/perltidy/docs/ci_update.md

         : print "hello\n";
 ```

-Note how $e and $f have excess indenation.
-The update version is:
+Note how $e and $f have excess indentation.
+The updated version is:

 ```
     $a